GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/packing_tape.md

 ## Packing

-Sneak + Mouse Right Click on ME Device with the tape, and you can get a package item from it.
-All settings and inventory of the device will be kept.
-It can be very useful when you are moving your ME setup.
+Sneak-right-click an ME device with the tape to turn it into a package item.
+All settings and inventory contents of the device are preserved.
+This is useful when moving your ME setup.

-Notice that ME Packing Tape only supports the devices on list, the device list is configurable.
+ME Packing Tape supports only devices on the list.
+This device list is configurable.

 ### Default List